njamesgeorge1223/Pharmaceutical-Animal-Study-Analysis-with-Matplotlib/README.TECHNICAL.md

 already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, requests_html, and scipy.

-In addition to those modules, the Jupyter Notebook needs the following to execute: holoviews, hvplot, panel, geoviews, and geopy.
+In addition to those modules, the Jupyter Notebook needs the following to execute: holoviews, hvplot, panel, geoviews, geopy, aspose-words.

 Here are the requisite Terminal commands for installation of these peripheral modules: